 Eventually the shaking started to lessen, the cracks on their island faded and they were brought to a clam stand still.

 “You can open your eyes; we have arrived.”

 The sun of the universe rose behind the planet in question, blinding the group from its glory.
 The dappled rays of the nearby yellow sun slowly faded from view, allowing a blue sphere of a planet to appear before everyone.
 Sylum merely stood dumbstruck at the sight of the planet.

 “Welcome to Earth, welcome to the world that once housed us as mortals.”

-Light slowly came through her trance dizzy, struggling to stand, but Vure remained knelt, screaming as their body started to glow lightly.
-Light started to panic as she stumbled to Vure, cradling them they looked up to Anodyne and Sylum.
+The light slowly came through her trance, dizzy, struggling to stand, but Vure remained knelt, screaming as their body started to glow lightly.
+Light started to panic as she stumbled to Vure, cradling them.
+They looked up to Anodyne and Sylum.